Let’s talk about Why you should make the switch to a Menstrual Cup

 Each day posed its own challenges.
 Day 3 was, it got stuck!
 I should have been expecting this issue to crop up.
 Strap in for this one, it’s going to be a bumpy ride.

 I had left it in for the full night for the first time and I have to say it was great.
 I really enjoyed getting out of bed and not having that awful feeling between my legs.
 Like a waterfall that was blocked and all of a sudden let flow again.
-That feeling of a night’s worth of period blood oozing downwards by the magical force of gravity once you step foot out of bed.
+That feeling of a night’s worth of period blood spilling downwards by the magical force of gravity once you step foot out of bed.

 BUT, I am not a morning person.
 I rolled out of bed 15 minutes before work (yay for working from home).
 I thought I’d become so good at removing the cup the day before that it would be a quick job.
 Well, I was wrong.

 I think the cup had somehow moved further upwards throughout the night.
 To start, I had a bit of a rummage around for the stem.
 I was blindly rooting around for the bloody wick (no pun intended).
 Eventually, I found it but panic quickly set in.
 It was wet and slippy and every time I tried to grasp it, it slipped away.
 I don’t know about you but I don’t have the most room up there.
 I couldn’t get my fingers up enough to have the movement to actually grab it but was trying to catch the stem between my fingers and pull it down.
 Couldn’t do it.

 Because it creates a vacuum, it was sitting there so snug and tight, that when I went to pull I could not get enough force to pull it downwards, instead, the wick would slip through my fingers and spring back up.
 Plus I have long nails and kept stabbing myself in the hoo-haa.
 For those of you with fake nails, I pray for you.